What is my User ID?

 Do you have a copy machine?

 All Great River libraries have copy machines.
-The cost for making a copy is 10 cents per page.
+See costs for copies.

 Can I make colored copies?